jrglasgow/mediaelement_audio_description/README.md

-Adds Audio Descriptions to the MediaElement.js player
+Adds Audio Descriptions to the MediaElement.js player This is my work for [issue #1891|https://github.com/johndyer/mediaelement/issues/1891] which is support for the audioTracks HTML5 element.

 Add an audioTrack element to your video element.
 Kind must be description.
 ~~~~